Mariam05/JumpIn/README.md

 The objective of the game is to move the rabbits and foxes, through a series of movements around the obstacles until all the rabbits are safely in their hole.

+####Make A Level
+You can now create and play your own level!
+Simply press 'Start New Game' then 'Build Level' in the bottom right corner.
+Select the piece you'd like to put on your board and find a suitable place for it.

+You can press CTRL-Z or 'Undo' to undo the last placement you made.

+You are limited to 2 foxes, 3 rabbits, and 3 mushrooms.

+If the puzzle you made is unsolveable, you won't be able to save it!

+####Save Game State
+You can now save your progress for a game!
+Simply press 'save' while playing and when you come back you can press 'load' and be taken back to exactly where you were.

 ### Design Decisions: